scrawlon/scrawlon.github.io/_drafts/2013-08-09-quick-intro-to-fatsecret-omniauth-ruby-gem.md

 tags: []
 ---

-*** __Disclaimer__ ** I make no guarantees that the following instructions will work for you.
-Proceed at your own risk.
-Also, I am not affiliated with FatSecret.com in any way.*

 *These instructions were tested on Ubuntu 12.04 / Ruby 2.0.0-p0 / Rails 3.2.14*
 *A __$__ indicates a line typed in a terminal window. __Do not type the $__*
+*Also, I am not affiliated with FatSecret.com in any way.*

 ---
 The following is a quick guide to the [FatSecret OmniAuth gem].